cewitte/go-magento-api/README.md

-# gomagentoapi
+# go-magento-api
-Provides a Restful API for Magento 2.x operations (Written in Go 1.17).
+Provides a RESTful API for Magento 2.x operations (Written in Go 1.17).